AUfluids/KOSSTPDA/README.md

          git clone https://github.com/AUfluids/KOSSTPDA.git

-2. Enter the directory where the source code has been extracted, and compile it by typing:

-         wmake
+2. Compile the model by the following command:

+         .\Allwmake

-3. Add the following line to the _controlDict_ of your case:
+3.1.
+Add the following line to the _controlDict_ of your case (for incompressible flow):

-         libs ( "libPDAIncompressibleTurbulenceModels" ) ;
+         libs ( "libPDAIncompressibleTurbulenceModels" );
+3.2.
+In case of compressible flow, add the following line to the _controlDict_ of your case:

+         libs ( "libPDAcompressibleTurbulenceModels" );

-4. Specify the following in _turbulentProperties_.
+5. Specify the following in _turbulentProperties_.

          RASModel kOmegaSSTPDA;